WHAT IS KETAMINE?

 Ketamine addiction is a hard drug addiction to recover from because of how it affects the brain.
 Because ketamine impacts our limbic system, and we have an instinctual response to avoid pain, it is difficult to stop using the drug.
 The most effective treatment for ketamine addiction is long-term psychotherapy, medication, and/or holistic treatments like yoga or meditation.

 There are a variety of ketamine addiction treatment methods that can be used, but the most common is cognitive behavioural therapy.
-This therapy aims to change the way someone thinks and responds to thoughts to alter their behaviour positively.
+This therapy aims to change how someone thinks and responds to thoughts to alter their behaviour positively.

 Cognitive behavioural therapy (CBT) is often used for other substance addictions, and it is the best option when treating ketamine addiction as well.
-CBT is based on the idea that thoughts lead to feelings and actions, so it seeks to teach people how they can change their way of thinking.
-This treatment method has been used effectively in a variety of addictions, such as alcoholism and heroin addiction.
+CBT is based on the idea that thoughts lead to feelings and actions, so it seeks to teach people how to change their thinking.
+This treatment method has been used effectively in various addictions, such as alcoholism and heroin addiction.

-This kind of addiction is a very serious kind that needs to be addressed as soon as possible before the addiction escalates.
+This kind of addiction is severe and needs to be addressed as soon as possible before the addiction escalates.
 With ketamine, the addiction severity can happen quickly and without warning.
 Ketamine addiction treatment should be approached differently than other addictions because of the severity and risks involved.

 The signs of ketamine addiction are similar to other drugs like cocaine, methamphetamine, and heroin.
 Signs include the following:

 - Increased heart rate and blood pressure

 - Hallucinations or delusions that affect the sense of sight, sound, smell, or taste

 While many might experiment with or use ketamine recreationally without immediate repercussions, prolonged and frequent use can lead to dependence.